 - Stroke

-When should I get my flu shot?
+When should I get a flu shot?

-The best time is between early September and the end of October, before the flu starts to spread in your community.
-It takes about 2 weeks after you get your shot for antibodies in the shot to start to protect you.
+The best time to get a flu shot is between September and the end of October, before the flu starts to spread in your community.
+It takes about 2 weeks after you get your shot for antibodies (proteins that prevent infections) in the shot to start to protect you.

 The only people who need to have their shots earlier are children under age 9 who haven't had a flu shot before.
 They need 2 shots at least 4 weeks apart.